 Passive voice example: Fish total length was measured to the nearest cm.

 Passive voice is commonly used in the materials and methods.
-Here, the one doing the action (the researcher(s)) is not important, but the action itself and the recipient of the action are.
+Here, the one doing the action (the researcher(s)) is not important, but the action itself and the recipient of the action is.

 - 3. When the object is the topic of the sentence

 Passive voice example: Ocean surface temperatures are monitored all over the world and have been found to have risen over the past decades.

 Who monitors these temperatures (researchers) are not the topic of the sentence, the temperatures are.

 - 4. When the subject is too complex